meowwkhoa/Used-car-price-prediction/README.md

 # Used Car Price Prediction

 This repository contains a FastAPI application for predicting the prices of used cars.
+The answer for questions in section 1, 2 and 4 can be found in the python notebook.

 ## How to Run